 “Violinist David Nebel steals the show in a breathtaking rendition of Ernst’s Othello Fantasy” recognized the Strad Magazine (Feb 2016) in its report on the CD “Italian Journey”.
 The CD was recorded by the LGT Young Soloists under the renowned label RCA Red Seal (Sony Music).

-David performed as a soloist on many famous concert stages, such as Liederhalle Stuttgart, Kulturcasino Bern, Palais Liechtenstein Vienna, Gasteig Munich (with live recording of the Bavarian broadcast), Shenzhen Concert Hall, China Pavillon Shanghai, Cape Town City Hall and Philharmonic Hall of Chernihiv.
+In March 2017 David performed as one of the soloists in the Cape Town Philharmonic Orchestra fall season opening.
+In Summer 2018, David made his debut at the Kissinger Sommer festival with Kristjan Järvi and the Baltic Sea Philharmonic Orchestra playing the world premiere of the Violin Concerto No. 1 (2018) by Gediminas Gelgotas.
+As a soloist, David has already appeared on many famous stages, such as Liederhalle Stuttgart, Kulturcasino Bern, Palais Liechtenstein Vienna, Gasteig Munich (including a live recording by the Bavarian broadcast), Shenzhen Concert Hall, China Pavillon Shanghai, Cape Town City Hall and Philharmonic Hall of Chernihiv.

-In 2014, David achieved a remarkable success as youngest prize winner of the renowned Valsesia Musica Violin Competition in Italy.
-His mature interpretation of the Tchaikovsky violin concerto was widely praised.
-This was followed in 2015 by a first prize of the Istvàn Kertész competition in Switzerland with a CHF 10`000.- scholarship.
-In January 2017, he won together with Dusan Kostic the competition of the Radio-Television Belgrade Symphony Orchestra for young soloist with Bottesini`s Gran Duo for violin and double bass.
+In 2014 David achieved a remarkable success as the youngest prize winner of the renowned Valsesia Musica Violin Competition in Italy.
+This is to be followed by the first prize of the Istvàn Kertész competition in Switzerland with a CHF 10`000 scholarship in 2015.
+In January 2017, he won the competition of the Radio-Television Belgrade Symphony Orchestra for young soloist together with Dusan Kostic playing Bottesini`s Gran Duo Concertante for violin and double bass.